reubano/swutils/README.md

 ## Introduction

-swutils is a Python library for interacting with interacting with [ScraperWiki](https://scraperwiki.com/products/data-science-platform) boxes.
+swutils is a Python library for interacting with [ScraperWiki](https://scraperwiki.com/products/data-science-platform) boxes.

 With swutils, you can